 This is what makes Google, and its Silicon Valley brethren, such perfect whipping boys.
 They are rich and powerful and have committed enough sins to warrant the suspicions of anyone, of any political stripe.
 But their insistence on secrecy leaves a void that gets filled by conspiracies.
 Though, to be honest, Google could probably publish the entirety of its algorithms on GitHub and it wouldn’t matter to the Right-wing jackals.

 Still, tech leaders, like so many others, seem to think there are some rules in this fight.
-Somewhat quaintly, Google believes it could respond with “facts.”
+Somewhat quaintly, Google believed it could respond with “facts.”
 That it could change minds.
 Or correct the record.
 And that it would matter.
 It doesn’t.

 Virtually every word that slips out of Trump’s mouth is demonstrably false.
 And so, for the past several years, journalists and “fact checkers” and legions of social media fighters have been demonstrating the wall of lies uttered by the president with every breath he takes.